davep/textual-canvas/docs/source/guide.md

     1. Note how `Canvas` is given its own background colour.

-!!! note

-    The defaulting of the canvas background to the widget's background is something that only happens when the widget is mounted.
-If you style the widget's background differently later on, the canvas' background **will not change accordingly**.

 #### The pen colour

 The `Canvas` widget has a "pen" colour; any time a drawing operation is